jlelse/kis3/README.md

 You should also mount a configuration file to `/app/config.json`.

+### Build from source

 It's also possible to use KISSS without Docker, but for that you need to compile it yourself.
-In the future there will be executables without dependencies available.
+All you need to do so is installing go (follow the [instruction](https://golang.org/doc/install) or use [distro.tools](https://distro.tools) to install the latest version on Linux - you need at least version 1.12) and execute the following command:

+    go get -u github.com/kis3/kis3

+ After that there should be an executable with the name `kis3` in `$HOME/go/bin`.

 ## Configuration